Travinkel/belsign-photo-doc/docs/architecture/report_module_changes.md

 ### 2. Created ReportDataAccessAdapter

-The `ReportDataAccessAdapter` class was created in the `com.belman.repository.persistence` package to implement the `ReportDataAccess` interface and adapt the existing `InMemoryReportRepository`.
+The `ReportDataAccessAdapter` class was created in the `com.belman.dataaccess.persistence` package to implement the `ReportDataAccess` interface and adapt the existing `InMemoryReportRepository`.
 This adapter follows the Adapter pattern, converting between `ReportAggregate` (used by the repository) and `ReportBusiness` (used by the business layer).

 ```java
 public class ReportDataAccessAdapter implements ReportDataAccess {